GOODBOY008/fastexcel/website/docs/migration/from-fastexcel.md

 Utilize the deprecated alias classes for a phased migration approach.

 **Phase 1: Dependency Update Only**
-- Update Maven/Gradle dependency to Apache Fesod
+- Update Maven/Gradle dependency to Apache Fesod (Incubating)
 - Keep using FastExcel classes (now deprecated aliases)
 - Update package imports only
 - Run comprehensive tests to verify compatibility